TC-genius/TC_Demo1/README.md

 # TC_Demo1
-My first repository on GitHub
+My first repository on GitHub! hello word! you can always believe TC!